writethedocs/www/docs/guide/starting.rst

 =======================================================================
-Starting off: documentation best practices for developers
+Getting started: documentation best practices for developers
 =======================================================================

 Are you a developer who wants to write the docs for your project?